ComputationalAgingLab/computational_aging_course/intro.md

 ## For whom whis course?

-Any person who are interested in Aging Biology having a basic technical of bioinformatics background.
+Any person who are interested in Aging Biology having a basic technical or bioinformatics background.

 ## Prerequisites